Myash21/Customer-support-AI-companion/README.md

 - **Offline capability**: Works without internet connectivity for retrieval
 - **Development speed**: No need to set up external services during development

+**Security Considerations:**
+- **Embedded data exposure**: While the vector database contains embedded representations rather than raw text, the included ChromaDB files still contain sensitive information that could be reverse-engineered
+- **Repository security**: Having the vector database in the repo means anyone with repository access can potentially extract the embedded knowledge base
+- **Production risk**: For production deployments with sensitive documentation, this approach poses security risks and should be avoided

 **Production-Grade Alternative:**
 For production deployments, will be considering **Qdrant** or **Weaviate** for their advanced features:
 - **Qdrant**: Better performance, horizontal scaling, advanced filtering, and production-ready clustering
 - **Weaviate**: GraphQL API, multi-tenancy, enterprise security features, and better metadata management
 - **Rationale**: These offer better scalability, reliability, and enterprise features compared to embedded ChromaDB
+- **Security**: External vector databases provide better access control and data isolation for sensitive information

 ## Performance and Reliability